 Scope

-This document specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
+This document specifies software programming language vulnerabilities that should be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, the description of the vulnerabilities and description of avoidance mechanisms are applicable to the software developed, reviewed, or maintained for any application.

 Vulnerabilities are described in a generic manner that is applicable to a broad range of programming languages.